Dubai World Cup 2021

 The final Saturday in March is now established as the culmination of the Dubai Racing Carnival at Meydan and it concludes with the Dubai World Cup night; a glittering nine-race card with hefty prize money.
 The feature event is the Dubai World Cup itself, a 10-furlong (1m2f) race run on the dirt track which carried a winning purse in 2019 of around £10m.

 World Cup Night at Meydan is one of the true global highlights on the racing calendar and an event not to be missed.
 It was scheduled to take place on Saturday 28th March 2020, with the concluding World Cup race due off at 5:40pm UK-time.
-However the event has now been cancelled due to Coronavirus.
+However the event was cancelled due to health and safety protocol.

-The world’s best converge on Dubai to contest this contest and Sheikh Mohammed’s famous blue silks of Godolphin have been carried to success on eight occasions.
+We will wait until 2021 to see the world’s best converge on Dubai to contest this contest.
+Sheikh Mohammed’s famous blue silks of Godolphin have been carried to success on eight occasions.

 His runner Thunder Snow secured back-to-back Dubai World Cup victories in 2018 and 2019 and in doing so became the first horse to win the race twice.